moderntribe/square-one/docs/backend/object-meta.md

 ## Registering Object Meta

 The first step to setting up Object Meta is to create the Class that will define the fields for this particular Meta Group.
-Keep in mind that each Object Meta Class you register will function as an ACF Meta Group; it will be contained in a single metabox and formatted with standard ACF parameters such as position, priority, and layout.
+Keep in mind that each Object Meta Class you register will function as an ACF Meta Group by default; it will be contained in a single metabox and formatted with standard ACF parameters such as position, priority, and layout.
+For advanced use-cases, this can be overridden by overwriting the base class's `register_group()` method to register more than one Meta Group/metabox.

 Object Meta classes should all go in the `core/src/Object_Meta` directory.
 Since Object Meta can be (and often is) shared amongst multiple Post Types or even Object Types, it's always best practice to try to choose a name that is general enough to apply to each context it will be used, but specific enough to make it easy to tell what